akinomyoga/ble.sh/README.md

   [`canvas.emoji.sh`](https://github.com/akinomyoga/ble.sh/blob/master/src/canvas.emoji.sh),
   so there is no need to run these C/C++ programs in the build process.
-  Another C file is used as an adapter in an old system MSYS1, which is used with an old compiler tool chain in Windows, but it will never be used in Unix-like systems.
+  Another C file is used as an adapter in an old system MSYS1, which is used with an old compiler toolchain in Windows, but it will never be used in Unix-like systems.
 Each file used in the build process is explained in [`make/README.md`](make/README.md).